npickens/htx/README.md

 ## HTX Versus JSX

-For those familiar with JSX, think of HTX as the reverse: instead of embedding HTML syntax within JavaScript, JavaScript is embedded within HTML.
+HTX is like the reverse of JSX: instead of embedding HTML syntax within JavaScript, JavaScript is embedded within HTML.
 Syntax aside, HTX has two key advantages over JSX:

 1. **HTX DOM updates are both faster and more memory efficient than those of JSX.** HTX leverages the DOM directly to track changes and perform updates.
 There is no virtual DOM.
 See the [JavaScript